Internships for high school students

 1. Consider your options

 While internships are all about discovering yourself and exploring your career options, you want to lay some groundwork to ensure you’re on the best track.
 As soon as possible, start doing some reflective brainstorming to figure out what type of internship will work best for you.
 Think about your hobbies and interests, major, and preferred work style.
 Then, set up a meeting with a counselor at your school’s Career Center to discuss next steps and practical concerns, such as budget and housing.
 In your free time, you can start looking at some company websites.
 Note any fields, projects, or ideas that spark your interest.
+You can also cold-call and cold-email companies that interest you to ask them for an internship.

 2. Consider your timeline

-To maximize your options, start reviewing internship opportunities in late September, especially if you’re interested in interning in government, engineering, finance, or defense, as those fields tend to have early application deadlines.
-If you’re not pursuing those fields, you have a bit more leeway, but you’d still be wise to start your research before Thanksgiving.
+To maximize your options, start reviewing internship opportunities in late September, especially if you’re interested in interning in government, engineering/tech, finance, or defense, as those fields tend to have early application deadlines.
+If you’re not pursuing those fields, you have a bit more leeway, but it would still be wise to start your research before Thanksgiving.
 Peak internship application season runs from January to late April, but if you haven’t applied by then, all is not lost.
 There are no industry-specific, standard deadlines for internships, so you can always keep applying—even if you’re reading this article on June 1st.

 3. Get things in order